mohaseeb/beam-nuggets/README.md

 * AssignUniqueId

 # TODO
-* convenience shortcuts for creating new tables
-    - WriteToRelationalDB, extend the automatic column type inference.
 * Idempotency in WriteToRelationalDB
 * Summarize the investigation of using Source/Sink Vs ParDo for IO
     - send to beam mailing list about the "ParDo -> GroupByKey -> ParDo"